MushahidAli2/Tech241_CI_CD/CI_CD_presentation.md

 - **Jenkins workflow**
   - Jenkins follows a pipeline-based workflow, where each stage represents a specific task, such as building, testing, or deploying.
 It allows teams to define and automate their CI/CD processes.

-## SDLC Workflow Stages
+## SDLC (Software Development Life Cycle)

+- **What is SDLC?**
+  - SDLC stands for Software Development Life Cycle.
+It is a framework that defines the processes and activities involved in developing software applications.
+- **SDLC Workflow Stages**
-1. **Requirements Gathering**
+  1. Requirements Gathering
      - Identify and gather project requirements from stakeholders and end-users.
-2. **Design and Planning**
+  2. Design and Planning
      - Create a detailed plan for the application, including architecture, user interface, and data structures.
-3. **Development**
+  3. Development
      - Write code and develop the application based on the requirements and design.
-4. **Testing**
+  4. Testing
      - Perform various testing activities, such as unit testing, integration testing, and user acceptance testing, to ensure the application functions correctly.
-5. **Deployment**
+  5. Deployment
      - Package and deploy the application to the production environment, making it available to users.
-6. **Monitoring and Maintenance**
+  6. Monitoring and Maintenance
      - Continuously monitor the application's performance and address any issues or bugs that arise.
 Regularly update and maintain the application.

 ## Demo: CI/CD Pipeline